ccoates1375/ccoates1375-.github.io/README.md

 * The footer notice indicates that the site is under construction.

 ## Technology Stack
-• HTML5
+* HTML5
-• CSS3
+* CSS3
-• JavaScript
+* JavaScript

 ## Meta Data
-• The page contains meta information specifying the character set as utf-8 and the viewport width.
+* The page contains meta information specifying the character set as utf-8 and the viewport width.
-• The meta information also contains a "robots" tag with "noindex, nofollow" to prevent the page from being indexed by search engines.
+* The meta information also contains a "robots" tag with "noindex, nofollow" to prevent the page from being indexed by search engines.

 ## Table of Contents

-**Homepage**
+<li class="navlist"><a href="index.html">Home</a></li>
 This is a simple homepage for a class project that contains a main section with articles showcasing various aspects of the project such as news, testimonials and services.

 **About Us Page**